Fun and Interesting Ladybug Facts for Kids

 They Chew Side to Side, Not Up and Down!

 Unlike our Painted Lady butterflies, which have a tubular proboscis for a mouth, ladybugs instead have a pair of jaws known as "mandibles".
 Mandibles are paired, jaw-like appendages found in the mouthparts of many arthropods, including insects and crustaceans.
 Mandibles chew food from side to side, not up and down like our jaws do!
 Ladybugs will also use their mandibles for gripping, biting and cutting, as well as manipulating the environment around them!
+Learn more about what ladybugs eat!

 They Do Not Have Lungs